XplayzHD/mc-server/README.md

 The server is stored in the `~/minecraft/` directory.
 Various settings and properties can be changed in this folder, and on reboot, these changes will take effect.
 Some files to be aware of:
 - `server.properties` - the main settings for the server.
 To change the server name, use `server.name`
 - `server.name` - the name for the server
-- `server.endpoint` - the REST url endpoint used by Firebase
 - `backups/` - folder containing backups

 By default, the server allocates 7GB of RAM for the server.